 You should read the information set forth below in conjunction with the Company's audited consolidated financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this prospectus.
 The selected statements of operations and balance sheet data set forth below for years ended December 31, 2006, 2005, 2004, 2003 and 2002 are derived from audited financial statements of the Company.
-The selected statements of operations and balance sheet data set forth below for preations and balance sheet data set forth below for the quarters ended March 31, 2007 and 2006 are derived from unaudited financial statements of the Company.
+The selected statements of operations and balance sheet data set forth below for the quarters ended March 31, 2007 and 2006 are derived from unaudited financial statements of the Company.